 3. Apply a Leave-in Conditioner

 Leave-in conditioner is an extra layer of protection you can give your hair to help it stay healthy.
-It helps fight breakage.
+It helps fight breakage and adds a layer of silkiness that is hard to achieve otherwise.
 It also works great as a detangling product, which you need when air drying.
-I’ve been using Tresemme’s Split Remedy.
-I can honestly say I haven’t found a split end since I started using it.
+I’ve been using Tresemme’s Split Remedy or their modern equivalents.
+I can honestly say I haven’t found a split end since I started using it regularly.
+It's a game-changer for anyone wanting to master the art of hair on air drying.

 4. Apply a Styling Oil

 Styling oil is going to give you that sleek, shiny look of a blow-out without the damage from heat styling.
 The type you need will depend upon what type of hair you have.
 If your hair is thick or coarse, then you’ll need a heavier product than if your hair is fine or thin.
 Moroccanoil Treatment comes in both regular and light formulas so it’s easy to know which to choose.
-A little of this product goes a long way.
+A little of this product goes a long way, so start small and add more if needed.

 5. Direct Your Hair in the Direction You Want It to Go

-Sorry, girlies, you can’t just add hair products and walk away.
+Sorry, everyone, you can’t just add hair products and walk away.
 That isn’t the recipe for a good air dry.
 Your hair needs some direction in the way you want it to go.
 This is going to be based upon your personal hairstyle but here are a couple of hints.
 If your hair is fine then you may want to give it some lift by flipping it over and encouraging your hair away from the scalp.
 If your hair is wavy or curly then you may want to hand shape your waves or curls a bit.
+This manual "styling" while wet is crucial for how to air dry hair without it looking flat.
+Once you have applied your styling oil, you need to give your hair some direction.

 6. Keep Checking on It